camunda-community-hub/zeebe-http-worker/README.md

   * `url` - the url to invoke
 * optional custom headers:
   * `method` - the HTTP method to use (default: `GET`, allowed:  `post` | `get` | `put` | `delete` | `patch`)
+  * `statusCodeCompletion` - Status codes that lead to completion of the service task (default: `1xx,2xx`, allowed: comma separated list of codes including 1xx, 2xx, 3xx, 4xx and 5xx)
+  * `statusCodeFailure` - Status codes that lead to the job failing  (default: `3xx,4xx,5xx`, allowed: comma separated list of codes including 1xx, 2xx, 3xx, 4xx and 5xx)

 * optional variables:
   * `body` - the request body as JSON
   * `authorization` - the value of the authorization header (e.g. `token 6bac4..`)